slowernews/wisdom-tldr/FAQ.md

 This project will never be complete.
 I plan to polish it during my lifetime.

 Formally (on a Github repository) it started in 2016 but I actively research it since 2014.
-At the time of writing, Wisdom TLDR Guide has 5 chapters and 88 sections.
+At the time of writing, Wisdom TLDR has 5 chapters and 88 sections.
 Spending 10 minutes per month researching or updating each section seems underwhelming, still it accrues - easily - to two workdays.